benkoshy/pagy/docs/resources/stylesheets.md

 - You can target the `gap` with `.pagy a:[role="separator"]`
 - You can target the previous and next links by using `.pagy a:first-child` and `.pagy a:last-child` pseudo classes
-- Check the stylesheet comment to target other specific elements.
+- Check the stylesheet comments to target other specific elements.

 !!!